Start to get your SoundCloud followers for free

 Things like “what was your favorite album from the 90s”, or “what is your favorite instrument” could start some nice conversations.

 You could also share some hot news topics that connect with your style of music.
 You can find great news on sites like BillBoard.com.

-And, if you create automated posts with Buffer.com (wich is free), you can setup some nice active social pages without to much work per week.
+And, if you create automated posts with Buffer.com , you can share tons of relevant content on your social media profiles without much work every week.